 Is there any NRI Quota in IIT?

 There is no NRI Quota at the Indian Institute of Technology (IIT).
 The admissions are strictly based on the IIT-JEE Mains and Advance Exam.

 NRI Quota in NITs, IIITs, SPAs & CFTIs

-NRI/PIO/OCI Students can take admission in NITs, IIITs, SPAs & CFTIs (Centrally Funded Technical Institutes) under DASA and CIWG.
+NRI/PIO/OCI Students can take admission to NITs, IIITs, SPAs & CFTIs (Centrally Funded Technical Institutes) under DASA and CIWG.
 Let’s check out the state wise colleges providing NRI Quota in NITs under DASA and the number of seats under the scheme:

 |State||Colleges||NRI Quota Seats (DASA)|

 |Andhra Pradesh||School of Planning & Architecture, Vijayawada||17|

 |Bihar||National Institute of Technology, Patna||89|

 – Indraprastha Institute of Information Technology, Delhi